renatolinsdigital/reddit-like-app/README.md

  - Every shared component MUST be a presentation/stateless component, meaning that wont hold logic by themselves but rather get data from either a direct father or from hooks.
 This way we will have components that are easy to maintain, test, share, etc. For the sake of convenience and enhanced developer experience, one line logic (one-liners) are allowed to be coded within components, however, the ideal is to convert one-liners into utilities
  - In this app, we can consider the idea of 'composition over inheritance' while using these components - in that case, shared components can be used to build domain components and other shared components as well
  - Domain components can have logic for handling both UI(e.g onClick) and lifecycle events, but they should not be used to transform data or hold specific business related logic as these things are for util functions or custom hooks.
-For example, if we need to transform a date and display a text based on the parsed date, we would have a date util (for transforming dates) and a custom hook (for updating texts based on that same date)
+For example, if we need to transform a date and display a text based on the parsed date, we would have a date util and a custom hook (for displaying domain related texts based on that date)
  - This app was created with CRA, so it can be ejected anytime for advanced env/build control
  - Pages (and page folders) will not be treated as containers for multiple pieces of code, as this only happens with domain and shared folders.
 Pages will be treated as normal components, with the difference that they will be rendered when we reach certain routes.
 That said, components and pages will use the same naming conventions, coding patterns, testing approach, etc
  - Every folder that is grouping code will have an 'index' file re-exporting them all under a single 'namespace'.
 Alongside with the idea of having domain and shared namespaces, we have 'baseUrl' set to project root on __tsconfig.json__ which means we can avoid confusing paths while we can use absolute imports within the project